 2) A recent colour photo, with a white background, between 26-35mm wide and 32-45 tall.

-3) For Chinese citizen, photocopy of all pages and translation into Spanish of the “Hukou”
+3) For Chinese citizens, photocopy of all pages and translation into Spanish of the “Hukou”

 4) Ordinary passport with at least 1-year validity.